peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 * <code>IllegalStateException</code> - This object is not an array or map.

-* <code>IllegalArgumentException</code> - This object is an array and the index is less than 0 or equal to or greater than the size of the array.
+* <code>IllegalArgumentException</code> - This object is an array and the index is less than 0 or at least the size of the array.

 * <code>NullPointerException</code> - The parameter "value" is null (as
  opposed to CBORObject.Null).

 ### set
     public void set​(int index, CBORObject value)
-Sets the value of a CBOR object by integer index in this array or by integer key in this map.
+Gets the value of a CBOR object by integer index in this array or by integer key in this map.

 **Parameters:**